makrai/notes/sardari22-depression-english.md

     * hE affects the acceptability of the system in real-world situations
 * To develop a depression detection system, we need to follow three phases:
 * preprocessing, feature extraction, and classification.
 One of the major tasks
-  * unbalanced data problem in depression detection, since depression occurs
+  * unbalanced data problem in depression detection
     * techniques like random sampling to overcome the problem of unbalanced (Ma+ 2016, Vázquez-Romero and Gallardo-Antolín, 2020)
     * hE, both of the undersampling and oversampling as random sampling strategies have limitations
-    * undersampling, some of the useful information from the majority class might be eliminated.
-In random
+    * undersampling: some of the useful information from the majority class might be eliminated
-    * oversampling the likelihood for overfitting in the model (Lin+ 2017)
+    * oversampling: likely overfitting in the model (Lin+ 2017)
     * clustering-based resampling (undersampling) is to group similar data samples from the majority class into diff clusters
       * Therefore, the cluster centroid (or center) can be used to represent